unelya/AIDev_Zoomcamp/02-OnlineCodingInterviews/README.md

 1. **Session creation:** Backend issues a short session id and returns a shareable URL.
 Sessions live in memory until the server restarts.
 2. **Collaboration:** Clients connect over Socket.IO, receive the current document snapshot, and broadcast editor/language/cursor changes.
 3. **Execution:** Code runs entirely in the browser.
 JavaScript and TypeScript run inside an isolated web worker.
-Python runs through Skulpt with the bundled stdlib.
+Python runs through Pyodide (WebAssembly).
 Results are pushed to other participants via sockets for shared visibility.

 ## Notes & Next Steps